BackmanLab/PWSpy/README.md

 First you will need the `Conda` package manager.
 If you have installed Anaconda then Conda is included.
 On Windows you will need to use the `Anaconda Prompt` rather than the default Windows `Command Prompt`.
 In addition you will need:
- - conda-build: `conda install conda-build`
- - anaconda-client: `conda install anaconda-client`
- - gitpython: `conda install -c conda-forge gitpython`
+ - conda-build
+ - anaconda-client
+ - setuptools_scm

+These can be installed via: `conda install conda-build anaconda-client setuptools_scm`

 #### Automatic Method (Recommended):
 Use the python in your `base` anaconda environment to run `python installScripts\build.py`.